Janjevci: Religion

 They have maintained their Catholic faith until today.
-The community speaks the Prizren-South Morava dialect.

-Janjevci have adopted the tradition of celebrating "Slava" - patron saint of the family.
-Most of the families together celebrate Saint Nicholas (December 6th and May 9th) along with Saint Sebastian, Saint Anne and Anthony of Padua.
-Traditional "Pogača" and a candle are blessed by a priest and used at the family gathering at the evening before the main feast.
+Accordingng to the work of Croatian historian Đuro Arnold, the Janjevci have adopted the tradition of celebrating "Slava" - patron saint of the family (Arnold, 2013).
+Most of the families together celebrate Saint Nicholas (December 6 and May 9), Christmas and Veligdan (lit.
+"Great Day", Easter) along with Saint Sebastian, Saint Anne and Anthony of Padua.
+According to the research of anthropologist Pero Lučin, on the evening before the main feast, traditional "Pogača" bread and a candle are blessed by a priest and used at the family gathering (Lučin, 2004).